-Studies have shown that physically taking notes with pen and paper leads to better retention, so strongly consider doing just that.
+Studies have shown that physically taking notes with pen/pencil and paper leads to better retention, so strongly consider doing just that.
 Additionally, recording what you're learning gives you the opportunity to rephrase it in your own words, forcing you to think critically about the topic.

 What I personally do is maintain a folder of Markdown files on my desktop that I use to takes notes on a variety of topics, which I save to Github.
 I make this tradeoff because it's easier for me to organize, update, and use as a reference for blog posts.

 Everybody is different and has different strengths, weaknesses, and constraints.
 You might have work or family obligations.
 You might be recovering from an injury or illness, or living with a disability of some kind.
 You shouldn't compare yourself or your progress to others because everybody's circumstances are so different.
 As countless others have said before me, this is a marathon, not a sprint, and you need to embrace that mindset and be good to yourself while you're working towards your goals.